microsoft/Dynamics-365-FastTrack-Implementation-Assets/BatchTracing/readme.md

 Once the batch job has started, the status will change from **Not Ready** to **Stopped**
 > [!NOTE]
-> The status may take some time to change to **Stopped** after the batch job starts, depending on the number of batch servers involved..
+> The status may take some time to change to **Stopped** after the batch job starts, depending on the number of batch servers configured.

 With the status in a **Stopped** state, select the **Batch Tracing > Menu Start Tracing**.